Writer Profile

 1. Disasters and Private Sector Support

 One year has passed since the major earthquake on the Noto Peninsula, and it has been nearly three months since the heavy rain disaster occurred while the scars of that immense damage remained.
-In the disaster-affected areas, numerous activities for relief, recovery, and reconstruction continue even now, and the presence of support activities by volunteers and NPOs is always there.
+In the disaster-affected areas, numerous activities for relief, recovery, and reconstruction are still ongoing, and the presence of support activities by volunteers and NPOs is always there.

-In recent years, when disasters occur frequently, the existence of volunteers and NPOs—the voluntary support of the private sector in disaster areas—is indispensable.
-Looking back, records of such support activities also remain from the time of the Great Kanto Earthquake (1923) about 100 years ago.
+In recent years, where disasters occur frequently, the existence of volunteers and NPOs—representing voluntary private sector support in disaster areas—is indispensable.
+Looking back, records of such support activities also remain from the Great Kanto Earthquake (1923) approximately 100 years ago.

-A well-known example is the activities carried out by students of Tokyo Imperial University; it is said that relief activities for as many as 2,000 evacuees on the university campus began just two days after the earthquake.
-These activities led to the organization of a student relief corps under the efforts of Gentaro Suehiro and Shigetoo Hozumi (also known as the model for Professor Hodaka depicted in the NHK drama "Tiger and Wings"), both professors of the Faculty of Law, and expanded into relief activities at Ueno Park.
-This continued until mid-October of that year and eventually led to the Teidai Settlement in June of the following year, which conducted continuous support activities by entering areas facing challenges such as poverty.
+A well-known example is the activity carried out by students of Tokyo Imperial University; it is said that relief activities for as many as 2,000 evacuees on the university campus began just two days after the earthquake.
+This activity led to the organization of a student relief corps under the efforts of Gentaro Suehiro and Shigetoo Hozumi (also known as the model for Professor Hodaka in the NHK drama "Tiger and Wings"), both professors of the Faculty of Law, and expanded into relief activities at Ueno Park.
+This continued until mid-October of that year and eventually led to the establishment of the Teidai Settlement in June of the following year, which entered areas facing challenges such as poverty to conduct continuous support activities.
 The issue of being affected by a disaster is not limited to direct relief at the time of the event.
-It shows a continuity from the insights gained during that support to various cross-disciplinary issues such as housing, unemployment, poverty, public health, education for orphans, local autonomy, and urban planning.
-As will be mentioned later, the presence of young people is significant in activities proactively deployed during disasters.
-The relief activities connected to the Teidai Settlement were also the pioneer of large-scale disaster volunteer activities deployed by young people.
+It shows a continuity from insights gained during that support to cross-disciplinary issues such as housing, unemployment, poverty, public health, education for orphans, local autonomy, and community development.
+As will be discussed later, the presence of young people is significant in activities deployed proactively during disasters.
+The relief activities connected to the Teidai Settlement were also the pioneer of large-scale disaster volunteer activities deployed by youth.

 The term "disaster volunteer" has also come to be commonly used today, but the turning point for its widespread social use was the Great Hanshin-Awaji Earthquake in 1995.

-The reason the Great Hanshin-Awaji Earthquake is known as the "First Year of Volunteering" stems from the fact that a large number of disaster volunteers were active.
-The number reached a cumulative total of approximately 1.17 million in the first three months and 1.38 million over one year (Hyogo Prefecture Citizens' Life Department, "Estimated Number of General Disaster Volunteers for the Great Hanshin-Awaji Earthquake (Jan 1995–Mar 2000)").
-Regarding the social climate at the time, there were many incidents bringing to light the collapse of the bubble economy and collusion between politicians, bureaucrats, and businesses.
-Because it was an event occurring under circumstances where a series of incidents symbolized the fraying of existing social systems and a kind of sense of stagnation drifted through society as a whole, strong interest was directed toward these support activities along with a sense of being moved by them amidst the shock of the major earthquake that occurred in an urban area.
-This was not simply a heartwarming story; it was likely because people saw potential in a different way of acting—one where activities requested by no one could occur on such a scale, representing the latent power of Japanese society, distinct from being hindered by bureaucratic organizations and systems that can sometimes become rigid and inefficient.
+The reason the Great Hanshin-Awaji Earthquake is known as the "Inaugural Year of Volunteering" stems from the fact that a vast number of disaster volunteers were active.
+The number reached a cumulative total of 1.17 million in the first three months and approximately 1.38 million over one year (Hyogo Prefecture Citizen Life Department, "Estimated Number of General Disaster Volunteer Participants for the Great Hanshin-Awaji Earthquake (Jan 1995–Mar 2000)").
+Regarding the era at the time, there were many incidents where the collapse of the bubble economy and collusion between politics, bureaucracy, and business came to light.
+It was an event that occurred under circumstances where a sense of stagnation drifted through society as a whole, with successive events symbolizing the fraying of existing social systems.
+Amid the shock of a major earthquake occurring in an urban area, strong interest was directed toward these support activities along with a sense of impression.
+This was not merely a heartwarming story; it was likely because people saw potential in a different way of acting—one not hindered by bureaucratic organizations or systems that can sometimes become rigid and inefficient—and in the latent power of Japanese society where activities requested by no one could occur on such a scale.

-Including the aforementioned support activities during the Great Kanto Earthquake and the significant participation of volunteers during the disaster on Okushiri Island just before in 1993 (Hokkaido Nansei-oki Earthquake), volunteers had become an indispensable presence during disasters even before the Great Hanshin-Awaji Earthquake.
-However, it is a matter of public consensus that 1995 was a major milestone for disasters and volunteers.
+Including the aforementioned support activities during the Great Kanto Earthquake and the significant participation of volunteers during the disaster on Okushiri Island in 1993 (Hokkaido Nansei-oki Earthquake), volunteers had become an indispensable presence during disasters even before the Great Hanshin-Awaji Earthquake.
+However, it is a matter of public consensus that 1995 was a major milestone for disasters and volunteering.
 At the end of 1995, it was established that January 17 would be designated as "Disaster Prevention and Volunteer Day" every year, which continues to this day.
-Furthermore, the term "volunteer" was explicitly mentioned in law for the first time in the Disaster Countermeasures Basic Act amended that same month.
+Furthermore, the term "volunteer" was explicitly mentioned in the law for the first time in the Basic Act on Disaster Management, which was revised that same month.
 Such facts also indicate the magnitude of the social impact.*1

 2. Keio University's Response and the Meaning of Donations

 Keio University, its Keio students, and Keio University alumni were also involved in the damage and support of the Great Hanshin-Awaji Earthquake, and several articles conveying those circumstances remain in the Mita-hyoron (official monthly journal published by Keio University Press) and Jukuho from that time.
-Although precise data is unknown, regarding the damage, it is stated that "there was little damage to faculty, staff, and students themselves, but there was significant damage to their families and family homes," and since approximately 7,800 Keio University alumni resided in the affected areas, there was "damage to a considerable number of people" (Jukukan-kyoku (Keio Corporate Administration) Bulletin No. 23, 1996).
-Looking within the scope of remaining records, a summary of members of the Kobe Keio Club, a Mita-kai, shows 6 deaths (including 4 family members) and 203 houses completely or partially destroyed (Mita-hyoron (official monthly journal published by Keio University Press), October 1995 issue).
+Although precise data is unknown, regarding the damage, it is stated that "there was little damage to faculty, staff, and students themselves, but significant damage to their families and homes," and since approximately 7,800 Keio University alumni resided in the affected areas, there was "damage to a considerable number of people" (Jukukan-kyoku (Keio Corporate Administration) Bulletin No. 23, 1996).
+Looking at the scope of existing records, a summary of members of the Kobe Keio Club, a Mita-kai, shows 6 deaths (including 4 family members) and 203 houses completely or partially destroyed (Mita-hyoron, October 1995 issue).

-This information was collected primarily by the Great Hanshin-Awaji Earthquake (Southern Hyogo Prefecture Earthquake) headquarters for disaster control established within Keio immediately after the earthquake, and necessary measures were taken.
-As part of the response, there were waivers or reductions of entrance examination fees, admission fees, and tuition for affected examinees and incoming students (258 cases in total), as well as tuition waivers and scholarship loans for current students (145 cases each).
+This information was collected primarily by the headquarters for disaster control for the Great Hanshin-Awaji Earthquake (Southern Hyogo Prefecture Earthquake) established within Keio immediately after the earthquake, and necessary measures were taken.
+As part of the response, there were waivers or reductions of entrance examination fees, admission fees, and tuition for affected applicants and incoming students (258 cases total), as well as tuition waivers and scholarship loans for current students (145 cases each).

-Meanwhile, regarding donations, funds were collected from faculty and staff volunteers at each campus (totaling 8.75 million yen), the School of Medicine and hospital (5.557 million yen), student organizations and individual students (3,055,162 yen), and the entire affiliated school system (3,969,937 yen), among others, including individual support and support through the Athletic Association.
-While all of these were from volunteers, in addition to these, 2 million yen was provided by Keio University.
-Furthermore, according to the recollections of Reijiro Hattori, then President of the Keio Rengo Mita-Kai, over 20 million yen in donations came from 237 Mita-kai and Keio University alumni groups nationwide, which, together with 5 million yen from the Keio Rengo Mita-Kai, was delivered to the Kansai Combined Mita-kai (Mita-hyoron (official monthly journal published by Keio University Press), October 1995 issue).
+Meanwhile, regarding relief donations, funds were collected from faculty and staff volunteers at each campus (totaling 8.75 million yen), the School of Medicine and hospital (5.557 million yen), student organizations and individual students (3,055,162 yen), and the affiliated schools as a whole (3,969,937 yen), among others provided individually or through the Athletic Association.
+While these were all from volunteers, in addition to these, 2 million yen was provided by Keio University.
+Furthermore, according to the recollections of Reijiro Hattori, then President of the Keio Rengo Mita-Kai, over 20 million yen in donations came from 237 Mita-kai and Keio University alumni groups nationwide, which, together with 5 million yen from the Keio Rengo Mita-Kai, was delivered to the Kansai United Mita-kai (Mita-hyoron, October 1995 issue).

-The total scale of donations for the Great Hanshin-Awaji Earthquake reached approximately 178.8 billion yen, which was considered the highest in the post-war period at the time, and various forms of support were sent from all over the country.
-Among these, the fact that there was this much movement through the Keio University network alone should be recorded.
+The total scale of donations for the Great Hanshin-Awaji Earthquake reached approximately 178.8 billion yen, which was considered the highest in the post-war era at the time, and various forms of support were sent from all over the country.
+Amidst this, the fact that there was this much movement through the Keio University network alone should be recorded.

-In the aforementioned recollections of Mr. Hattori, he viewed these movements as an expression of Keio Gijuku Shachu cooperation and also touched upon Yukichi Fukuzawa's proposals regarding the major earthquake (Nobi Earthquake) in 1891, which centered on Gifu and Aichi prefectures and resulted in a scale and damage exceeding that of the Great Hanshin-Awaji Earthquake.
+In the aforementioned recollections of Mr. Hattori, he viewed these movements as an expression of Keio Gijuku Shachu cooperation and also touched upon Yukichi Fukuzawa's proposals regarding the major earthquake (Nobi Earthquake) in 1891, which centered on Gifu and Aichi Prefectures and had a scale and damage exceeding that of the Great Hanshin-Awaji Earthquake.

-Delving slightly deeper into this Nobi Earthquake, there were 20 editorials published in the Jiji Shinpo from that year to the next, many of which remain rich in suggestions even today, such as the necessity of the government's response.
+Delving slightly deeper into this Nobi Earthquake, there were 20 editorials published in the Jiji Shinpo from that year to the next, many of which remain thought-provoking today, such as those regarding the necessity of government response.
 Among them, regarding donations, there is an editorial titled "Expressing the Feelings of Fellow Countrymen" (November 6).
-It is interesting to note that he states, "Although it is impossible to completely rescue tens of thousands of victims within dozens of miles with a small amount of charitable donations, I set aside the argument of the quantity of these donations and value the efficacy of such things in cultivating the virtuous heart of human life."
-He associates this with a virtuous heart because he believes that "it is nothing other than cultivating and developing that virtuous heart, which is necessary for the establishment of human society."
-He continues, "Even those who receive this will not necessarily be saved by it alone," suggesting that it is not the amount, but the existence of such a virtuous heart that makes society what it is.
-Beyond whether it is directly useful, such interaction ("connecting heart to heart through emotion") is indispensable for the establishment of society, and therefore he states succinctly, "Even if the money and goods donated are small, their efficacy is by no means small."
+It is interesting that he states, "While it is impossible to completely rescue tens of thousands of victims within dozens of miles with a mere pittance of charitable donations, I, setting aside the argument of the amount of these donations, value the efficacy of these items in cultivating the virtuous heart (tokushin) of human life."
+The reason he associates it with a virtuous heart is that he believes it is "nothing other than cultivating and developing that virtuous heart, which is necessary for the establishment of human society."
+He continues, "Those who receive this will not necessarily be saved by it alone," suggesting that it is never about the size of the amount, but rather the idea that the existence of such a virtuous heart is what makes society what it is.
+Beyond whether it is directly useful, such interaction ("connecting heart to heart through emotion") is indispensable for the establishment of society; therefore, he states succinctly, "Even if the money and goods of a donation are slight, their efficacy is by no means slight."

-Along with these editorials, the Jiji Shinpo actively recruited donations, and it is said to have collected approximately 26,000 yen in the currency of the time (Koho Bosai 36, 2006).
+Along with these editorials, the Jiji Shinpo actively recruited donations, collecting approximately 26,000 yen in the currency of the time (Koho Bosai 36, 2006).
 Not only the Jiji Shinpo, but the newspaper media played a major role in encouraging people's support movements.

 3. Volunteering Deployed from Keio University